You spend months preparing for your baby, but nothing prepares you for the moment you look at your newborn and feel… nothing.

 You’ll see that gradually you’ll have time and space for everything you want to do.

-This foe for your relationship with Yaw too.
+This goes for your relationship with your husband Yaw too.

 I know you’re worried that kids will affect your relationship, but there’s absolutely nothing to worry about.